confluentinc/schema-registry/docs/avro.rst

 Note that the new field ``favorite_color`` has the default value "green".
 This allows data encoded with the old schema to be read with the new one.
 The default value specified in the new schema will be used for the missing field when deserializing the data encoded with the old schema.
-Had the default value been ommitted in the new field, the new schema would not be backward compatible with the old one since it's not clear what value should be assigned to the new field, which is missing in the old data.
+Had the default value been omitted in the new field, the new schema would not be backward compatible with the old one since it's not clear what value should be assigned to the new field, which is missing in the old data.